PeterLourens/kiwipiano/README.md

 * ### Admin CRUD / Super User
   * [#1]() As an admin I can navigate the admin panel so that I can create, read, update and delete the data on the site.
-  * [#2]() As an admin I can use the admin privilege so that I can filter out and approve the comments that user wants to post on site

 * ### New and unregistered User
   * [#3]() As a first time user I can access the site easily so that I can view the site on any media screens with different browsers.
   * [#4]() As a first time user I can navigate the site easily so that I know what the site is about and decide if I am interested or not.
   * [#5]() As a user I can view the range of session so that I can choose a session that it is suitable for me.
-  * [#6]() As a user I can view the session schedule so thatI can book a session available to fit into my own schedule.
   * [#7]() As a user I can sign up an account so that I can manage my activities with the studio.

 * ### Registered User